todvora/gitbook-plugin-image-captions/README.md

 }
 ```

-If you're building your book locally, download an prepare plugins simply by running: ```gitbook install```.
+If you're building your book locally, download and prepare plugins by simply running ```gitbook install```.

 ## Configuration
-The plugin provides reasonable defaults and you don't need to config anything.
+The plugin provides reasonable defaults and configuration is not needed.
-However there are several config values, you can use to adapt captions to your needs:
+However, there are several config values you can use to adapt captions to your needs:

 ### Caption text